Blockchain-Learning-Group/land-registry-docs/docs/ipfs-service.rst

 1. `Encrypt <#encrypt>`_
 2. `Decrypt <#decrypt>`_

+.. _encrypt:

 Encrypt
 -------
-Adds a PDF file with contents to the decentralized storage of IPFS.
+Encrypts and adds a PDF file with contents to the decentralized storage of IPFS.

 - URL:
 ``/ipfs/encrypt``